Phasis (mythology): Symbolism

-Aea was seen as a mythical island to the east, where Aeëtes' city Colchis stood.
-Better understanding of the Black Sea geography resulted in Aea (and the town Phasis, on the banks of the homonymous river, and seat of king Aeëtes) being shifted to the river Phasis, and thus connecting it with the sea.
+During the archaic era, Aea was seen as a mythical island on the eastern edge of the world, where Aeëtes' kingdom stood.
+Better understanding of the Black Sea geography resulted in Aea (and also the town Phasis, on the banks of the homonymous river, and seat of king Aeëtes) being shifted to Colchis and the river that is now Rioni, and thus connecting it with the sea.

-In a way, Phasis' rape of Aea invokes parallels with the encounter of Medea and Jason themselves, as Jason takes Medea away from her father and they consumate their union in the same island as another nymph was raped by a river god.
+In a way, Phasis' rape of Aea invokes parallels with the encounter of Medea and Jason themselves, as Jason takes Medea away from her father and they consummate their union in the same island as another nymph was raped by a river god.
 Furthermore, Jason's speech to Medea parallelises Ovid's rendition of the Hermaphroditus and Salmacis story, which involved the imagery of violence in the water.